sreerohi/LLM/README.md

 # LLM
 ===Repository to explore various optimizations in LLMs===

+A. Speculative Decoding is a technique usued to accelerate inference in LLMs using smaller LLMs without changing the output probability distribution of the tokens.
+The low latency of the smaller model combined with accuracy of the larger LLM makes this method very effective.

-A. In speculative_decoding.py, we have the implementation for the Speculative Decoding Algorithm .
+In speculative_decoding.py, we have the implementation for the Speculative Decoding Algorithm .
 Experiments:
 1. Alpha (α) calculation
    <img width="1023" height="275" alt="image" src="https://github.com/user-attachments/assets/78133c86-f2cf-4c36-9ca1-2767aec5afc1" />